animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-There are multiple ways that a client can connect to and communicate with servers in a {data-store-name} cluster.
-The most common and recommended approach is to use {data-store-name} Locators.
+There are multiple ways that a client can connect to and communicate with servers in a GemFire cluster.
+The most common and recommended approach is to use GemFire Locators.

 </div>